More than a few times, we’ve witnessed guests fall in love with Greenwich on their first visit.

 Rising Sales Trends

-In pretty much every price range the market is still very hot.
+In pretty much every price range the housing market is still very hot, both here and throughout Fairfield County.

 The only time you’ll see a drop is in the ultra-high priced homes in the $6.5 to $10 million range.
 This group accounts for just 3.4% of all sales.